 If you read my book “Behold a People” you’ll see that the calculations of the teivah are set out there.
 If the teivah was laid out tier by tier and room by room, it would be as long as Manhattan Island.
 It’s twenty one miles long – even longer.
 Twenty one miles of cages are enough to house all the land animals and the birds; all the species we have on this world.

-Subsequently, after the mabul, when they went out, so by breeding, a lot more forms of the same animals developed.
+Subsequently, after the Mabul, when they went out, so by means of breeding, many more forms of the same animals developed.
 We know that by breeding sometimes dogs can be bred to be big or little – it’s not evolution because they they could all interbreed as one species.
 And so by breeding, various forms of the same species develop and that’s how you found various forms of gazelle and deer, but they all come from the original pair of deer.

-And therefore, every kind of land animal that was necessary, fit into the teivah.
+And therefore, every kind of land animal that was necessary fit into the teivah.
 And not only that, but there was place for food for all of them, besides place for humans.
-So if you read “Behold a People” you’ll see the calculations, and you’ll see that there was space aplenty for everybody.
+If you read “Behold a People” you’ll see the calculations and you’ll see that there was space aplenty for everybody.